All Episodes

 It just destroys the VU meters.

-Yes, ladies and gentlemen, I I told you with with uh Mitch Daniels saying no mas, no mas.
+Yes, ladies and gentlemen, I told you with Mitch Daniels saying, no mas, no mas.

-I said the powerful forces of the moderates and the rhinos in the Republican Party would immediately begin their effort to push John Huntsman to the top tier of Republican presidential nominees, John Huntsman Jr., former ambassador to the ChICOMs for Obama.
+I said the powerful forces of the moderates and the rhinos and the Republican Party would immediately begin their effort to push John Huntsman to the top tier of Republican presidential nominees, John Huntsman Jr., former ambassador to the THICOMS for Obama, moderate Republican, had lunch with George H.W.
+Bush and Barbara Bush Monkport yesterday.

 Got to find somebody in there that can be a moderate that the Republican establishment can own and control.

-You're going to hear in Huntsman very soon here.
+You're going to hear Huntsman very soon here.

 Well, it didn't take long.

-Last night on Charlie Rose on PBS, Time Magazine's senior political analyst Mark Halprin, and Bloomberg News Washington executive editor Al Hunt were talking about the Republican presidential race.
+Last night on Charlie Rose on PBS, Time Magazine senior political analyst Mark Halperin and Bloomberg News Washington executive editor Al Hunt were talking about the Republican presidential race.

 Charlie Rose said, who could beat the president if they get the nomination?